 On top of that, Ripley for no clear reason initiates sexy-times with one of the dudes apparently as a deflection tactic.
 This despite the fact that Hicks just died like five minutes before.
 The whole movie just seems like some gross male power dynamic fantasy that I want no part of.
 I watched the whole thing anyway.
 Never again!

 1. Alien: Resurrection (1997)

 Rarely has rage stayed with me so long after watching a movie as it did after RESURRECTION.
 I will never forgive Joss Whedon for writing it as long as I live.
 Not even FIREFLY, BUFFY, and CABIN IN THE WOODS combined can redeem him.
 Even when you throw DOLLHOUSE and DR. HORRIBLE in there…I just don’t know.
 (Hi Joss!
 If you’re reading this, I’m totally kidding!
-I love you!
 Please hire me!)

 It’s going to be hard to cover every element of this movie that hates the female body, but let’s try.

 First of all, in RESURRECTION the only important female characters are not actually human.
 Sigourney Weaver’s character is a test-tube clone baby that’s part alien.
 Wynona Ryder plays an android with self-loathing problems.
 So she isn’t human at all but she still has to model the trope of pretty competent girls not liking their own bodies.

 Second, like PROMETHEUS, this movie is really into getting explicit with female anatomy.
 The new big bad alien for some reason has a normal human female reproductive system because Ripley does.
 Which leaves me no choice but to point out that no other alien has ever grown a penis because their host had one.
 Nevertheless we are forced to watch a 50-foot lady alien undergo a bastardization of the human labor and delivery process.